The compression ratio is the ratio pressure of compressed air to pressure of free air

 - 1 ncfm = 0.5 nl/s

-Example - Converting a Compressed Air Volume to a Free Air Volume
+Example - Converting Compressed Air Volume Flow to Free Air Volume Flow

-A compressed air volume flow of 10 acfm at 100 psig must be multiplied with a compression ratio approx. 8 to find the free air flow at atmospheric pressure.
+A compressed air volume flow of 10 acfm (actual cfm) at 100 psig must be multiplied with Compression Ratio approximately 8 to estimate the volume of free air at atmospheric pressure.

 Compression Ratio - Pressure (bar)